Bambu Lab X1 Carbon 3D Printer (AMS Compatible w/ X1 Carbon Combo)

 PLA+ Print Sample: An 11-hour full-bed fruit stand print in eSun green PLA+ (0.2mm layers, 220°C nozzle, 50°C bed) was successful.
 PLA+ provides greater toughness and adhesion than standard PLA.

-3D-printed basket with apples on a table, created by Bambu Lab X1.
+Fruit basket with apples on a table, featuring a 3D-printed design created by Bambu Lab X1, showcasing intricate geometric patterns.

 ABS Print Sample: A 3-hour car cup holder trash can print in black ABS (0.2mm layers, 270°C nozzle, 100°C bed) was successfully completed.

-3D-printed black cup and lid on green grid mat, crafted by Bambu Lab X1.
+3D-printed black cup and lid on green grid background, created by Bambu Lab X1.

 ABS-CF Print Sample: A 2-hour print in carbon-fiber ABS (0.2mm layers, 280°C nozzle, 100°C bed) was successfully completed.